jason0611/FS22_HeadlandManagement/README.md

 Further thoughts, but put on hold for now:
 - Taking over control during the turning maneuver
+- Determination of an offset for Guidance Steering to activate the automatic suitable for front or rear devices
 ===

 Vorgewende-Management für Schlepper, Feldspritzen, Mäher und Erntemaschinen